OrbitalEnterprises/eve-market-strategies/chapters/01-preliminaries.md

 >
 > Virtual environments are an advanced topic which we won't try to cover here.
 Interested parties should check out the [virtualenv](https://pypi.python.org/pypi/virtualenv) package or read up on using [Conda](https://conda.io/docs/) to set up isolated development environments.
 In our experience, it is easier to use `conda` to create separate Jupyter environments, but instructions exist for using `virtualenv` to do this as well.
 We document our Conda setup at the end of this chapter for the curious.

-## Simple Strategies and Calculations
+## Example Analysis and Calculations

-We finish this chapter with code examples illustrating basic techniques we use in the remainder of the book.
+We finish this chapter with code examples illustrating basic analysis techniques we use in the remainder of the book.
 If you'd like to follow along, you'll need to install Jupyter as described in the previous section.
 As always, you can find our code as well as Jupyter notebooks in the `code` directory in our [GitHub project](https://github.com/OrbitalEnterprises/eve-market-strategies).

 ### Example 1 - Data Extraction: Make a Graph of Market History